cloe-org/.github/profile/README.md

 ## ⭐ Supporting Institutions

-The development of **cloe-org** software is proudly powered by the support of all around the world institutions and collaborations.
+The development of **cloe-org** software is proudly powered by the support of all around the world research institutions and collaborations.

-*(Logos © belong to their respective institutions)*
+- @gcanasherrera acknowledges support through the [European Space Agency research fellowship programme](https://www.cosmos.esa.int/web/space-science-faculty/opportunities/research-fellowships).

 <p align="center">
   <a href="http://www.esa.int/en">